PxTools/Px.Utils/docs/README.md

 ### Reading the px files

+The read pipeline consists of the following components: Reading the metadata, building the metadata and reading the data.
+Each of these components can be used separately and replaced with custom implementations.
+Especially if the contents of your px-files do not follow the standard px-file format, you might need to implement your own metadata builder.

 #### PxFileMetadataReader : IPxFileMetadataReader
 ```ReadMetadata(Stream stream, Encoding encoding)``` reads the metadata entries from the provided stream as a IEnumerable of ```KeyValuePair<string, string>``` representing the keys and values of the entries.
 **This method does not perform any validation on the metadata entries.**